Francisco Palau 3D Prosthetics Center

-The Carmelite Missionary Sisters have a health center in the former leprosarium of Dibamba, in the city of Douala (Cameroon), where they have developed a 3D printing project of prosthetics for the vulnerable population they serve.
-This project has been carried out in conjunction with the Polytechnic University of Valencia, the Barceló Foundation and the Religious for Health Foundation.
+The Carmelite Missionary Sisters have a health center in the former Dibamba leper colony, in the city of Douala (Cameroon), where they have developed a 3D printing prosthesis project for the vulnerable population they serve.
+This project has been carried out in conjunction with the Polytechnic University of Valencia, the Barceló Foundation and the Religious Foundation for Health.

 - NGO: Carmelite Missionary Sisters